Cauliflower Gratin

 Ingredients Needed

-- butter – for sautéing the onion and garlic and to add flavor.
-You can also use olive or avocado oil instead of butter if you prefer.
+- butter – used for sautéing the onion and garlic and adding richness.

 - yellow onion and garlic – adds delicious savory flavor to the dish.

-- nutmeg – just a pinch to add a warm, nutty flavor.
-Feel free to skip this if you aren’t a nutmeg fan.
+- nutmeg – a pinch adds warm, nutty flavor.
+Skip it if you’re not a fan.

 - unsweetened almond milk – for the sauce.
-I used almond milk, but any dairy-free or dairy milk works.
-I would avoid any milk that’s sweetened and coconut milk as that’ll change the flavor of this dish.
+I used almond milk, but dairy milk works too.
+Just avoid sweetened or coconut milk, which change the flavor.

-- gruyere cheese and parmesan cheese – I went with a combo of gruyere and parmesan cheese for this dish, but feel free to use gouda cheese, sharp cheddar cheese or jack cheese, which are all great options.
-I just recommend buying blocks of cheese and shredding shredded it yourself as that will result in the best flavor!
+- gruyere cheese and parmesan cheese – I like using both!
+I just recommend buying blocks of cheese and shredding it yourself as that will result in the best flavor.

 - panko breadcrumbs or almond meal – this adds a nice crispy, crunchy topping!
 I prefer using almond meal for some added nutrients, but panko breadcrumbs are also a great option.